KKBJ (AM)

-KKBJ (1360 kHz), known as "Talkradio 106.3 & 1360", is an AM radio station based in Bemidji, Minnesota, that airs a talk format.
+KKBJ (1360 MHz), known as "Talkradio 106.3 & 1360", is an AM radio station based in Bemidji, Minnesota, that airs a talk format.
 It is owned by RP Broadcasting.
 The programming is a mixture of local and syndicated talk shows.

 Along with the station's normally scheduled programs, "Talkradio 1360" also plays the Bemidji State University Women's Hockey and Basketball and Nationwide Series Racing shows.
 They also play church services from local churches on the radio every Sunday morning.